Sann5/Sann5.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I successfully defended my masters thesis! 👨🏻‍🎓
+👨🏻‍🎓 I successfully defended my masters thesis!
+Big thank you to [Marianna Rapsomaniki](https://www.linkedin.com/in/marianna-rapsomaniki/) and [Mark Robinson](https://www.linkedin.com/in/mark-robinson-976620/) for their amazing supervision.